 In the meta-regression analysis of published year, we default the Guan’s study published in 2012.

 Figure 4.
-Forest plots for rs2231142 with gout in codominant model in different ethnicities.
+The forest plots for rs2231142 with gout in codominant model in different ethnicities.

-(A) in codominant model (TT versus GG) (B) in codominant model (TT versus GT) ; (C) in codominant model (GT versus GG). *means the study of Guan is unpublished.
+(A) TT versus GG (B) TT versus GT ; (C) GT versus GG. *means the study of Guan is unpublished.

 Figure 5.
 Forest plots for rs2231142 with gout in codominant model in different gender.

-(A) in codominant model (TT versus GG) (B) in codominant model (TT versus GT) ; (C) in codominant model (GT versus GG).

-*means the study of Guan is unpublished.
+(A) TT versus GG; (B) TT versus GT ; (C) GT versus GG;*means the study of Guan is unpublished.

 Figure 6.
-Percentages of rs2231142 T allele, genotypes and gout prevalence change in different populations.
+Percentages of rs2231142 T allele, genotypes and gout prevalence in different populations.

 S.Table 1.
 Characteristics of studies employed in meta-analysis